vvaltchev/mylang/README.md

 object called `MyError`, having `1234` as payload data.
 Later, in the `catch` block, we caught the exception and, we extracted the payload data using the `exdata()` builtin.

-In case a given exception has no need to have a payload, it's possible to just save the result of `ex()` in a variable and throw it later using a probably more pleasant syntax:
+In case a given exception doesn't need to have a payload, it's possible to just save the result of `ex()` in a variable and throw it later using a probably more pleasant syntax: